Local certification of graph decompositions and applications to minor-free classes: Connectivity and connectivity decompositions

 \begin{proof} On \emph{yes}-instances the prover chooses an arbitrary edge $ru$ and certifies the ear decomposition as in Lemma~\ref{lem:2-connected-graphs}.
-The prover also add a spanning tree pointing to the edge $ru$ and gives to every index of the last long ear created.
-These new pieces of information allow the nodes to check that the ear decomposition is a Mondshein sequence. \end{proof}
+The prover also adds a spanning tree pointing to the edges $ru$ and $rt$, and gives to every vertex the index of the last long ear created.
+These new pieces of information allow the nodes to check that the ear decomposition is a Mondshein sequence.
+The prover also encode the three vertex disjoint paths, by pointer on the nodes of these paths, and number them 1, 2 and 3, to allow the nodes to check disjointness. \end{proof}